termux/termux-packages/README.md

 This project contains scripts and patches to cross compile and package packages for the [Termux](http://termux.com/) Android application.

-NOTE: This is in a rough state
+NOTE: This is in a rough state - be prepared for some work and frustrations, and give feedback if you find incorrect our outdated things!
+Building is only supported on ubuntu 15.04 - execute `ubuntu-setup.sh` to install required packages as well as setting up the `/data/` folder.

 Building a package
 ==================